 Our objectives are to be beneficial to the community in the following ways:

-- To promote, and where possible facilitate, the protection and restoration of the natural features of the Awhitu environment, including waterways, and to encourage community appreciation of these values
+• To promote, and where possible facilitate, the protection and restoration of the region’s natural features including waterways, iwi land and wetlands to create wildlife corridors across the region.

-- To carry out a dedicated pest reduction programme throughout the Awhitu Peninsula, employing whichever means prove most effective
+• To carry out a dedicated pest reduction programme employing whichever means prove most effective.

-- To work towards the successful reintroduction of lost species which would have once been present in and around Awhitu
+• To work towards the successful reintroduction of lost species that would have once been present on the peninsula.

 In the first 24-years of operating our volunteer team planted more than 150,000 native trees and shrubs and saw over 30,000 pests destroyed.